inclusive-design/wecount.inclusivedesign.ca/src/collections/views/covid-19-vaccination-centre-data-monitor-accessibility-map.md

 ## Map Demonstration

 This map demonstration was created to show how these data gaps can be addressed, providing a way to find accessibility information that is not included in these datasets.
 The map demonstration uses an example dataset and demonstrates how data visualization can be designed in an accessible format.
 Accessibility features in the map include: Accessible Entrances, Accessible Washrooms, Accessible Parking, Individual Service and Wait Accommodations.
+Additional features of the map demonstration are:

 1. A base map with markers over the testing centers
 2. Each marker will be clickable and include the following: